OctaDist/OctaDist/README.md

 Octahedral Distortion Analysis: determining the structural distortion of octahedral complex. <br/>
 This program was written in Python 3.7.2 and tested on PyCharm 2018.3.2 (Community Edition). <br/>

+## Introduction
+### Octahedral Distortion Parameters
+Octahedral structure is composed of 7 atoms: one metal center atom and six ligand atoms.
+It has eqight faces, 6 vertices, and 12 edges.
+If the distance between metal center atom and each ligand atoms are the same as well as the angle between ligand atom i - metal center atom - ligand atom j are all 90 degree, this is called perfect octahedral structure.
+If not, the structure distortion occurs.

 ## Usage
 ### Linux OS
 For Linux user, use `python3 -V` to check python version.